 J no.e Parker’s interest in creating integrative works that explore new pathways emerges from interconnections between visual art, sound, music, science, and technology.
 As a composer/artist/member of an increasingly globalized community, Parker’s work addresses issues such as pollution and environmental sustainability from a localized perspective.
 One way no.e achieves this is by re-contextualizing and re-aestheticizing phenomena found in daily life normally overlooked or taken for granted— exposing “new” and “mutated” realities of these common entities to her audiences.

-She also received a Darmasiswa grant from the Indonesian Government to study Javanese, Balinese gamelan and Sundanese drumming at the Indonesian National Conservatory of Art in Yogyakarta, Java.
+In addition, Parker received a Darmasiswa grant from the Indonesian Government to study Javanese, Balinese gamelan and Sundanese drumming at the Indonesian National Conservatory of Art in Yogyakarta, Java.

-A founding member of the Autonomous Mutant Festival (1996-2016), no.e has participated in art, video and sound festivals such as Soundgate: Sound Art Festival (Danish Museum of Modern Art, Alaborg, DN), the Surabaya Biennale Video Festival (Java, RI), Yogyakarta International Media Art Festival (Java, RI), Ubud Earth Day Festival (Bali, RI), and the Ubud Readers and Writers Festival (Bali, RI).
+no.e has participated in art, video and sound festivals such as Soundgate: Sound Art Festival (Danish Museum of Modern Art, Alaborg, DN), the Surabaya Biennale Video Festival (Java, RI), Yogyakarta International Media Art Festival (Java, RI), Ubud Earth Day Festival (Bali, RI), and the Ubud Readers and Writers Festival (Bali, RI).